TTI Research EngineerAir Quality, Energy & Health

 In her work at TTI, Dr. Ramani has been able to conduct academic research bridging several disciplines, as well as support practitioner organizations on air quality issues, especially related to mobile sources.
 She has worked for a range of state, federal, and local government entities to support their efforts relating to transportation conformity (regional and project-level), to assess impacts of various transportation projects, programs, and policies on air quality, and to address linkages between transportation air quality, sustainable transportation, and health.

 Dr. Ramani is active in the transportation research community, having authored several journal papers, technical reports, and book chapters; and presented her work at several venues worldwide.
 She is a member of the US Environmental Protection Agency's Mobile Sources Technical Review Subcommittee and is serving as a contributor to the ongoing Fifth National Climate Assessment (NCA5).
-She has previously served as vice-chair of Transportation Research Board’s (TRB’s) Standing Committee on Sustainable Transportation and as a member of the Committee on Performance Measurement.
+She is a member of the Transportation Research Board’s (TRB’s) Standing Committee on Air Quality and Greenhouse Gas Mitigation as well as the Standing Committee on Transportation Energy.
+She has also previously served as vice-chair of the TRB Committee on Sustainable Transportation and as a member of the Committee on Performance Measurement.
 She holds an undergraduate degree in Civil Engineering from Anna University, India, and an M.S. in Civil (Transportation) Engineering, and a Ph.D. in Urban Planning, both from Texas A&M University.
 She is also a licensed professional engineer (PE) in Texas.